hkolstee/Fudmaa/README.md

 ### Run webserver to visualize data on map
 --------------------
-Change in webapp.py what files should be visualized.
+to do: Change in webapp.py what files should be visualized.

 __streamlit run webapp.py__